arci/weather-forecast/README.md

 It would be possible to avoid this by exposing an additional API for searching a city given just its name and retrieving its unique ID, then the `/data` endpoint would accept those unique ID to interrogate the underlying service.

+## Dates and timezones
+I assumed the timezone of the OWM response refer to the client timezone since I do not found in the documentation a reference to the used timezone available within the JSON response.

 # Environment

 The application has been developed and tested using Java 8 and deployed on a Tomcat 9.0 Server, the application is packaged as a _war_.